The GRG HOA Management logo as a mask over an ocean scene Beautiful La Jolla coastline with rocks and waves

 Are Board Meetings open to all residents?
 If so, where and when are they held?

 Yes.
-Notice of the time and place of any regular board meeting may be noted in the community newsletter, posted on the Community Bulletin Board at least 4 days prior, or mailed directly.
+For your convenience, notice of the time and place of any regular board meeting will be posted on the Community Calendar in the Vantaca Portal.

 What is my assessment?